sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

 ### The I-am-using-keras-and-just-want-group-privacy-without-thinking method

-If you have a working algorithm and want to include group privacy without fine-tuning a lot, you can switch a few lines of code and get your group privacy.
+If you have a working algorithm and want to include group privacy without fine-tuning, you can switch a few lines of code and get your group privacy.
 However, this is a vast over-approximation resulting in quickly decreasing utility, even with small k.

 We need to increase the noise we add.
 Following our intuition, k samples in our batch can maximally impact the gradients by k\*C. To protect this accordingly, we just add k times more noise than with k=1.
 Of course, one could do a more advanced privacy analysis and set the noise_multiplier accordingly (most likely lower than k\*noise_multiplier).
 Note that noise_multiplier = sigma / C.